-- Balance sheets always report "Assets", "Liabilities and Equity" and "Equity" - On the balance sheet, assets foots - On the balance sheet, liabilities and equity foots - On the balance sheet, equity foots - Balance sheets balance, "Assets = Liabilities and Equity" - Income statements always report net income (loss) - On the income statement, net income (loss) foots - Cash flow statements report net cash flow - On the cash flow statement, net cash flow foots - Net cash flow per the cash flow statement reconciles beginning and ending cash and cash equivalents - Cash and cash equivalents per the cash flow statement and cash and cash equivalents per the balance sheet are the same fact - Beginning and ending balances of equity per the statement of changes in equity agree with equity balances per the balance sheet
+- Balance sheets always report "Assets", "Liabilities and Equity" and "Equity" - On the balance sheet, assets foots - On the balance sheet, liabilities and equity foots - On the balance sheet, equity foots

+- Balance sheets balance, "Assets = Liabilities and Equity" - Income statements always report net income (loss) - On the income statement, net income (loss) foots - Cash flow statements report net cash flow - On the cash flow statement, net cash flow foots - Net cash flow per the cash flow statement reconciles beginning and ending cash and cash equivalents - Cash and cash equivalents per the cash flow statement and cash and cash equivalents per the balance sheet are the same fact - Beginning and ending balances of equity per the statement of changes in equity agree with equity balances per the balance sheet

-There could be other core components and relations, but the above are certainly true, if someone reports the statements.
-It is perhaps possible for a reporting entity not to have a cash flow statement or income statement.
-It is less likely for a company to not have a balance sheet.
+There are likely other core concepts and relations, but the above are certainly true when taking into consideration different reporting styles.
+It is perhaps possible for a reporting entity not to report a cash flow statement or income statement.
+It is less likely for a company to not report a balance sheet.
+But some set of reporting styles can be created to address all reporting situations and a reporting style can have a set of economic entities which is only one entity.